- Country: United Kingdom

 Live and study in one of the most diverse cities in the world.
 More than 250 languages are spoken in this dynamic, cosmopolitan UK capital.
 Experience this culturally vibrant metropolis that hosts more than 32,000 music performances and 17,000 theatrical performances each year.
 Visit world class museums including the Tate Modern, the British Museum and the National Gallery.
 Explore UNESCO World Heritage sites like Greenwich, the Tower of London, Westminster Palace and Kew Gardens.
 Immerse yourself in the bustling city life or explore the many peaceful green spaces in and around your new home.
 As Britain's cosmopolitan capital, London offers something for everyone, from the British Museum to the West End theaters, from the Tower of London to the House of Parliament and from ancient Roman ruins to the London Eye.

 Classes take place in the London Centre, a spacious, historic Georgian building in the Bloomsbury area, a short walk from the British Museum.
-The centre offers a modest library, building-wide Internet access and a student lounge.
+The centre offers a modest library and building-wide Internet access.
 London will serve as a classroom as much as the centre itself, with students visiting many of London’s most important broadcast companies as well as the exceptional museums, galleries, the House of Commons and theater and concert productions often accompanied by private talks with journalists or media coordinators.

 SITE DIRECTOR: Dr. Susie Thomas